wmde/wikidata-wikibase-team/process/campsite.md

 # Campsite

+**Campers (Metaphors)**

+*   The camp is our home - we all belong there
+*   We need to make sure it could grow to our needs and contain what our hikers are bringing in
+*   Our camp should be strong enough to handle rain and even rainstorm and campers should prepare for those scenarios

+Campers will…

+*   do maintenance work and bug fixes
+*   finish loose ends of other features if needed
+*   work in kanban and will follow the process Ministry of Magic team has established and works well (see campers process below)
+*   Campers / Engineering Manager can (and are encouraged to) create a Trailblazers team to tackle big maintenance issues / tech innovation they want to try and have a kickoff meeting and try to form their journey
+*   There must always be **1.2 FTEs on camp (on average - they can still take holiday etc..)**

+## Process overview

+*   Daily - ✔ -
+    *   Every workday
+*   User Stories - ✔
+*   Story Time - Once a week, 45 minutes
+*   Task Breakdown - Once a week, 45 minutes
+*   Commitment - ✔ - Take task from highest prio User Story
+*   Iteration - ❌- No need, as Campers are working in a reactive model.
+*   Retrospective - ✔ - Every 2 weeks, 60 minutes.

 ## Task ingestion

 Campsite tasks come from a variety of places, but generally they all start life as Phabricator tasks, moving through one of 4 owned backlogs, the appropriate sessions to prepare the task for pickup, eventually making their wait to the Campsite storytime and iterration.